Full Retirement Age

-Full retirement age is the age at which a beneficiary is entitled to receive the total allowance of Social Security benefit provided each month.
-Social security full retirement age is based on the year of birth, which makes sense because people are living longer and therefore collecting more in benefits during their retirement years.
+Full retirement age is the age at which a beneficiary is entitled to receive the total allowance of Social Security benefits provided each month.

 Early retirement begins at age 62.
 You can choose to retire early and receive a fraction of your full monthly benefit.

 However, the reduction is based on a fraction of a percent for each full month before you reach full retirement age.